11 Vintage Christmas Decorations That Are Worth Money Today

 Constructed of lightweight, inexpensive wood, these clever vintage Christmas decorations often feature snowmen, angels or Santas.
 Generally just marked “Japan,” they were manufactured after World War II for export to dime and department stores.
 Check out these cheap items that will be worth a fortune later.

 Based on a German tradition, these little cardboard houses were often made in Japan and sold in U.S. dime stores from the 1920s through the 1960s.
 New manufacturers have been inspired by their current popularity, and instructions for creating your own abound online.
 Value depends on size, condition, and complexity.
+These vintage Halloween photos will make your day.

 Worth: $10 for simple single houses; $25 and up for the ones pictured